ssilverman/QNEthernet/README.md

 }
 ```

-Let's go back to our original statement about not using the `print` functions.
+Let's go back to our original statement about not using the
-Their implementation is opaque and they sometimes make assumptions that the data
+<code>print<em>X</em>(...)</code> functions.
+Their implementation is opaque and
-will be "written fully".
-For example, Teensyduino's current
+they sometimes make assumptions that the data will be "written fully".
+For
-`print(const String &)` implementation attempts to send all the bytes and
+example, Teensyduino's current `print(const String &)` implementation attempts
-returns the number of bytes sent, but it doesn't tell you _which_ bytes were
+to send all the bytes and returns the number of bytes sent, but it doesn't tell
-sent.
-For the string `"12345"`, `print` might send `"12"`, fail to send `"3"`,
+you _which_ bytes were sent.
+For the string `"12345"`, `print(s)` might send
-and successfully send `"45"`, returning `4`.
+`"12"`, fail to send `"3"`, and successfully send `"45"`, returning the value 4.

 Similarly, we have no idea what `print(const Printable &obj)` does because the
 `Printable` implementation passed to it is beyond our control.
 For example,
 Teensyduino's `IPAddress::printTo(Print &)` implementation prints the address
-without checking the return value of the `print` calls.
+without checking the return value of the `print(...)` calls.

-Also, most examples I've seen that use any of the `print` functions never check
+Also, most examples I've seen that use any of the
-the return values.
+<code>print<em>X</em>(...)</code> functions never check the return values.
 Common practice seems to stem from this style of usage.
+Network applications
-Network applications work a little differently, and there's no guarantee all the data gets sent.
+work a little differently, and there's no guarantee all the data gets sent.

-The `write` functions don't have this problem (unless, of course, there's a
+The `write(...)` functions don't have this problem (unless, of course, there's a
 faulty implementation).
 They attempt to send bytes and return the number of
 bytes actually sent.

-In summary, my ***strong*** suggestion is to use the `write` functions when
+In summary, my ***strong*** suggestion is to use the `write(...)` functions when
 sending network data, checking the return values and acting on them.
 Or you can
-use the library's `writeFully` functions.
+use the library's `writeFully(...)` functions.

 See the discussion at:
 https://forum.pjrc.com/threads/68389-NativeEthernet-stalling-with-dropped-packets

 ### Write immediacy

-Data isn't necessarily completely sent across the wire after `write` or
+Data isn't necessarily completely sent across the wire after `write(...)` or
-`writeFully` calls.
-Instead, data is merely enqueued until the internal buffer
+`writeFully(...)` calls.
+Instead, data is merely enqueued until the internal
-is full or a timer expires.
-Now, if the data to send is larger than the internal
+buffer is full or a timer expires.
+Now, if the data to send is larger than the
-TCP buffer then data will be sent and the extra data will be enqueued.
-In other
+internal TCP buffer then data will be sent and the extra data will be enqueued.
-words, data is only sent when either the buffer is full or an internal timer
+In other words, data is only sent when either the buffer is full or an internal
-has expired.
+timer has expired.

 To send any buffered data, call `flush()`.